rabhinav42/SVM-StockPrediction-PortOpt/README.md

 # Structure of the Project:

-1. The primary data that is used in the project is contained within the demo_dailydata.rda file, which consists of two dataframes background and dailyreturns.
-This project only uses the dailyreturns dataframe (improvements to stock selection maybe done with the background dataframe, but the project does not use it as of now.).
+1. The primary data that is used in the project is contained within the demo_dailydata.rda file (which is not present in the repo due to license issues), which consists of two dataframes background and dailyreturns.
+This project only uses the dailyreturns dataframe (improvements to stock selection maybe done with the background dataframe which includes average liquidity measures, market cap data etc, but the project does not use it as of now.).
 The dailyreturns dataframe consists of daily return data of 306 NSE-listed companies in the time interval 2005-01-04 to 2015-12-31.
+The .rda file maybe replaced with the user's own dataset of daily returns (while, of course, making appropriate changes to the code).

 2. port_2.R implements 4 different portfolio optimization schemes which are described further below.
 It also imports the svm_2.R code in the very beginning which in turn imports all the libraries necessary for the project and implements the function svmpreds() which is used to get the predicted weekly returns.

 # svm_2.R :

 This script first imports all the necessary libraries and the dataset from demo_dailydata.rda.
 It then implements the function svmpreds. svmpreds takes the name (or index) of the company and the size of the training set as the input.
-It then uses the values of several technical indicators and the price of the stock from day (t-1) to predict the price of day (t) with a SVM(eps-regression) model.
+It then uses the values of several technical indicators(derived from the prices) and the price of the stock from day (t-1) to predict the price of day (t)  a by fitting an SVM(eps-regression) model.
 It also parallelly fits a linear model with the same features.

 Further, it calculates the predicted weekly returns from the predicted prices for both models.
 Naive model selection is done based on RMSE of the test set.
 The last line of the script contains a little piece of code to test correlation between the predicted returns and actual returns of the test set.

 (Weekly returns is being calculated specifically because both models seemed to behave very poorly in the daily sense but had very significant long term performance as seen by the correlation between the actual.price and the pred.price which confirms the findings of this [paper](https://www.cs.princeton.edu/sites/default/files/uploads/saahil_madge.pdf).)